 Liquor stores provide customers with solutions for wine, spirits and beer along with great customer service and product knowledge.
-Over the past three years, Sobeys has expanded its liquor retail operations under three banners in Western Canada as well as successfully launching the wine and beer business in all six food store banners in Ontario and wine in the Sobeys banner in New Brunswick.
-The liquor banners in Western Canada are Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor.
+Sobeys operates liquor retail stores under the Sobeys Liquor, Safeway Liquor and Thrifty Foods Liquor banners in Western Canada, as well as, the sale of wine and beer within banners in Ontario and Quebec, and wine in the Sobeys banner in New Brunswick.

-Description Banner Count Stores that feature the broadest assortment of products and specialty items designed for each Sobeys 255 unique market served.
-These banners provide superior customer care from full service meat, deli and seafood counters plus value-added food I Section 133 knowledge provided by staff SAFEWAY () 175 Stores that serve the "fresh fill-in" and "today's IGA 194 meal" needs of customers and are intended to provide superior service and customized offering FARMBOT 28 THRIFTY FOODS 26 Stores that serve the "routine and fill-in" food FOODLAND 219 shopping occasions for customers in rural and one- store communities BONICHOIX 62 Tradition 73 Stores that serve customers with low prices every day where price is the driving factor for store selection FRESH CO CHALO!
-FRESH CO 97 Stores that serve the "on-the-go" convenience needs of customers Needs Sobey IGA express 109 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 Fuel stations and related convenience stores FastFuel 378 (1) Liquor stores SAFEWAY S THRIFTY FOODS' LIQUOR 97 Includes various other store formats such as convenience stores in Québec Various 36 (2) Total 1,959
+Description Banner Count Stores that feature the broadest assortment of products and specialty items designed for each Sobeys 254 unique market served.
+These banners provide superior customer care from full service meat, deli and seafood counters plus value-added food /F: 133 knowledge provided by staff SAFEWAY () 158 Stores that serve the "fresh fill-in" and "today's IGA 194 meal" needs of customers and are intended to provide superior service and customized offering ENRMBOT 31 THRIFTY FOODS 27 Stores that serve the "routine and fill-in" food shopping occasions for customers in rural and one- FOODLAND 217 store communities BONICHOIX 63 Tradition 74 Stores that serve customers with low prices every day where price is the driving factor for store selection FRESH CO CHALO!
+106 Stores that serve the "on-the-go" convenience needs of customers Needs Sobeys IGA express 106 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 (1) Fuel stations and related convenience stores FastFuel 🍄 388(2) Liquor stores SAFEWAY SOLUTION THRIFTY FOODS LIQUOR 102 Includes various other store formats such as convenience stores in Quebec Various 35 Total 1,965